curvefi/multi-rewards/README.md

  * Calling `exit` combines both `getReward` and `withdraw` in one endpoint.
  * While the rewards period is active, the contract will automatically update all reward balances anytime most mutative functions are called (`stake`, `withdraw`, `exit`, `getReward`, or `notifyRewardAmount`)
  * The _Owner_ may call `recoverERC20` to transfer reward tokens, but not the staking token.
 Claiming rewards may fail if this function drains the balance.
- * In order to transfer ERC20 tokens to the contract, you must first call the `approve` function on the token's contract and authorize `MultiRewards` to transfer the correct amount.
+ * In order to transfer ERC20 tokens to the contract, you must first call the `approve` function on the token's contract and authorize `MultiFeeDistribution` to transfer the correct amount.

 ## Dependencies